 Rust converter can be the right solution when you have severely rusted metal, especially deeply pitted rust, that may need to be finished in a specific color.
 Once the rust has been converted, the metal can be primed and painted like any other metal part.
 This solution works well for many types of machinery, particularly cast parts that have rough surfaces anyway.
 It’s a great way to stop heavy oxidation on cart parts before painting them.

-The beauty of rust encapsulator is its versatility as a finish paint that requires very little in the way of preparation.
-It can be applied on top of most other finishes, allowing it to blend with existing paint such as chassis and underhood components.
-It can also be brushed, rolled, or sprayed on, making it convenient for field repairs and maintenance without any specialized equipment.
+The beauty of rust encapsulator is its versatility as a finish that requires very little in the way of preparation.
+It can be applied on top of other finishes to blend with existing paint like chassis and underhood components.
+It can also be brushed, rolled, or sprayed, making it convenient for field repairs and maintenance without any specialized equipment.
 Available in a variety of colors and textures, including rubberized, it stops rust permanently while providing an attractive finish.
-Rust encapsulator is a go-to spot repair finish for projects that don’t require a full refinish but where appearance still matters to some extent.
+Rust encapsulator is a go-to repair solution when you don’t require a full refinish but where appearance still matters.

 “Rust Converter” (bottle shown) on left,